V-Holguin/SubscriptionTiers/README.md

     - Top 2 items were tents this time with the top seller being a "Family Holiday" tent.
 The "Hurricane" tent seen in Silver and Gold is not present in the top 5, while Silver and Gold didn't show a "Family Holiday" tent in their results.
     - Pentanque Balls and 2 sets of Darts construct the other 3 results.
     - This can imply Platinum members are shopping for their family while Silver and Gold members are individual shoppers, but lets dig deeper.
+- Checked regular customers by subscription type by defining a regular customer as one that has at least 3 purchases [here.](https://github.com/V-Holguin/SubscriptionTiers/blob/main/KQL%20Queries/2.2.txt)
+  - We have 9,014 Silver, 8,338 Gold, and 3 Platinum regular customers.
+  - And 43,603 Silver, 43,453 Gold, and 3,974 Platinum unique customers.
+  - Which means 20.7% of Silver customers are reapeat customers.
+19.2% of Gold are reapeat.
+0.08% of Platinum are repeat.
+  - Rate of repeat customers that are Platinum members is dramatically low.
+  - We now know Platinum members shop for their family and are not repeat customers.
+- Investigated regular customers more by looking at their order totals [here.](https://github.com/V-Holguin/SubscriptionTiers/blob/main/KQL%20Queries/2.3.txt)
+  - Silver non repeat: $140.87, Silver repeat: $138.20 (1.9% Drop)
+  - Gold non repeat: $138.90, Gold repeat: $136.82 (1.5% Drop)
+  - Platinum non repeat: $139.91, Platinum repeat: $120.01 (14.2% Drop)
+  - There is a significant difference in order total but we need to keep in my that Platinum members make up 7.07% of customers and of that, 0.08% of them are repeat customers so we are looking at a small sample
 -